 The first thing you need to do is claim your Spotify profile.
 To do this you just need to sign up for Spotify for Artists, as well as allowing you to edit your artist profile you will also have access to in-depth statistics.

-You can access Spotify for artists via a computer or using the app (available on Android and iOS), some of the higher level functions that we’ll get onto later only accessible via a computer.
+Spotify for artists can be accessed via a computer or using the app (available on Android and iOS), some of the higher level functions that we’ll get onto later only accessible via a computer.
 You can also grant access to your profile to members of your team such as managers or bandmates.

 You need to have a Spotify account to access Spotify for artists, during the verification process the user account merges with the artist profile and your fans can see, and follow, your listening habits.
 This can be a useful tool to help create your brand and artist identity.
 You can make playlists of the songs and artists that influenced you, or make greatest hits playlists of your own back catalogue.

 You can have private listening sessions so fans can’t see everything you listen to, but it may still be a good idea to have a separate account to avoid accidentally revealing any secret favourite songs you’d rather your fans didn’t know about.

 So here’s a step by step guide of what you can and should be doing with your newly verified Spotify artist profile, and other steps you should take to make sure you get the most out of Spotify.